lede-chc/general/README.md

 	* Reviews, tips, and check-ins from select cities.
 Reviews and tips have dates associated with them; each business has a city and coordinates associated with it as well
 * [Million Music Tweets Dataset (MMTD)](www.cp.jku.at/datasets/MMTD/)
 	* Detailed listening history (2011-11-09 to 2013-04-30) of Twitter users who tweeted their "now playing" songs through on Spotify.
 Includes location based on the Twitter profile

-**POC:** Woojin Kim is serving as the point of contact for this project -- he may be at a career fair during the hackathon on Friday, but you can direct questions to him in the meantime (or to me, day of).

 #### Questions to address:
 * **Yelp**